-Two tutors from E.P.
-College of Education, Ms. Lamptey and Mr. Eshun, were discussing their year 1 English language and mathematics classes.
-They wanted to link their lessons in some way.
-Mr. Eshun was teaching percentages and compound interest in his class and Ms. Lamptey was revising language using modal verbs in her class.
-They sat down together and decided that the best way of combining the two was to use role-play to bring to 'life' language and mathematics.
+Two student teachers, Ms. Lamptey and Mr. Eshun, were discussing their B3 classes.
+Both teachers teach English and maths and wanted to link their lessons in some way.
+Mr. Eshun was teaching numbers with addition and subtraction in his class and Ms Lamptey was teaching new vocabulary to do with 'food' and 'drink' in her class.
+They sat down together and decided that the best way of combining the two was to use role-play.
 So this is what they planned: